novotnyj/http-helper/README.md

 Recently I have to work a lot with sending HTTP requests and parsing responses in PHP.
 I have found 2 options to do this:

-* curl
+* cURL
 * pecl_http

-Curl works flawless (except CURLOPT_FOLLOWLOCATION and open_basedir or safe_mode).
+cURL works flawless (except CURLOPT_FOLLOWLOCATION and open_basedir or safe_mode).
 I didn't like using C-like style in object oriented app.

 HttpRequest from pecl_http was ok for my usage and it is object oriented.
 But I had to install pecl_http everywere I wanted to use it.

 That's why I have decided to write this module.
-It is using CURl underhood and, and it is object oriented.
+It is using cURL underhood and, and it is object oriented.

 ## Examples